 LEGAL AND PRIVACY

-1. All information and material including images, text and audio on this website is the property of Enron Capital and Trade Resources Corp. and/or its affiliates (collectively “Enron”) and is subject to copyright.
-[Insert details of trade marks] are owned by the Enron.
+1. All information and material including images, text and audio on this website is the property of Enron Corp. and/or its subsidiaries (collectively “Enron”) and is subject to copyright.
+[Insert details of trade marks] are owned by Enron.
 All other trade marks on this website are the property of their respective owners.
 You are entitled to view, copy and print any documents from this website but only for your own internal business purposes.
-Any sale, transmission or redistribution of this website or its content, and any copying, modification or other use of the website or its content for any purposes other than your own internal business purposes, are strictly prohibited.
+Any sale, transmission or redistribution of this website or its content, and any copying, modification or other use of this website or its content for any purposes other than your own internal business purposes, are strictly prohibited.

 2. This website is provided solely for information purposes and, with the exception of this “Legal and Privacy” statement, is not intended to, and shall not, constitute any offer or acceptance with respect to any transactions or other matters.
 This website shall not create any legal relationship between you and Enron, unless you have signed a Password Application, in which case the Electronic Trading Agreement and all terms and conditions referred to therein shall govern your access and utilization of this website.
+Copies of the Electronic Trading Agreement may be obtained through the “Contact Us” Section [LINK?] on this website.
+For Belgian residents: please note that, pursuant to the Belgian law of 14 July 1991 on Commercial Practices, this website is to be considered as being advertising (reclame/publicité).

-3. This website and the information and material which it contains are subject to change at any time by Enron without notice and Enron reserves the right to suspend, terminate or restrict your access to or use of the website.
+3. This website and the information and material which it contains are subject to change at any time by Enron without notice and Enron reserves the right to suspend, terminate or restrict your access to or use of this website.
 All warranties, whether express or implied, as to the accuracy or completeness of the information contained on this website or in respect of any materials or products referred to on this website are hereby excluded to the extent permitted by law.

 4. Enron and its directors, officers, employees and agents shall, to the extent permitted by law, have no liability, contingent or otherwise, to you or to third parties for the accuracy, timeliness, completeness, reliability, performance or continued availability of this website or for delays or omissions therein.
 In no event will Enron be liable, for any special, direct, indirect, incidental, punitive or consequential damages (including, without limitation, loss of business, loss of profit, loss or corruption of data, loss of goodwill or reputation or wasted management time) which may be incurred or experienced on account of your using or relying on this website or any information on it, even if Enron has been advised of the possibility of such damages.
+Any limitations or restrictions on liability in this Legal and Privacy statement shall only apply to the extent permitted by applicable law.

 5. This website may provide links to certain websites sponsored and maintained by third parties.
 Such websites are publicly available and Enron is providing access to such websites through this website solely as a convenience to you.
 Enron makes no representations or warranties concerning the content of such websites and the fact that access to such websites is provided does not constitute any endorsement, authorization or sponsorship of such websites or their sponsors by    Enron nor is there any affiliation between Enron and such sponsors and such sponsors do not endorse, authorize or sponsor this website.
 You understand and agree that you will use or rely on such websites solely at your own risk and that Enron does not grant to you any rights in respect of such websites.